OBOAcademy/obook/docs/explanation/taxon-constraints-explainer.md

 - `(in_taxon some Hominidae) DisjointWith (in_taxon some (not Hominidae))`

-We also need to add another axiom to each never_in_taxon assertion, e.g.,:
+We also need to add another axiom to the translation of each never_in_taxon assertion, e.g.,:

 - `in_taxon some (not 'Hominidae')`